How to Use the Hilton Honors Program to Score Free Nights, Flights and Cash Back

 Curio Collection spots are "independently-minded" luxury hotels from Hilton.
 Think Autograph Collection or Luxury Collection from Marriott.
 These are sprouting up everywhere, so look for them in downtown or unique locations worldwide.

-The Tapestry Collection is a new brand that's an independent, millennially-focused product, which has a few properties in the US currently.
+The Tapestry Collection is a new brand that's an independent, millennially-focused product, which has a few properties currently.

 Select service properties